vanilla/ebi/README.md

 | function   | description
 |------------|-------------
 | count      | Count the number of items in an array.
+| date       | Format a date.
 | empty      | Check to see if a string or array is empty.
 | join       | Join the elements of an array into a string.
 | lcase      | Lowercase a string.
-| ucase      | Uppercase a string.
 | lcfirst    | Lowercase the first letter of a word.
-| ucfirst    | Uppercase the first letter of a word.
-| ucwords    | Uppercase the first letter in each word of a string.
 | ltrim      | Left trim a string.
 | rtrim      | Right trim a string.
-| trim       | Trim a string.
 | sprintf    | Return a formatted string.
 | substr     | Return a part of a string.
+| trim       | Trim a string.
+| ucase      | Uppercase a string.
+| ucfirst    | Uppercase the first letter of a word.
-| dateFormat | Format a date.
+| ucwords    | Uppercase the first letter in each word of a string.

 ### Unescaping Data